-- Task: Cluster customers to find groups of persons that share similar preferences or disfavor (e.g. to do personalized target marketing) - Challenge:

-customers may be grouped differently according to different preferences/disfavors, i.e. different subsets of products
+rating of the ith product by the jth customer - Task: Cluster customers to find groups of persons that share similar preferences or disfavor (e.g. to do personalized target marketing) - Challenge: customers may be grouped differently according to different preferences/disfavors, i.e. different subsets of products

-- And many more ... - In general, we face a steadily increasing number of applications that require the analysis of moderate-to-high dimensional data - Moderate-to-high dimensional means from appr.
+- And many more - In general, we face a steadily increasing number of applications that require the analysis of moderate-to-high dimensional data - Moderate-to-high dimensional means from appr.
 10 to hundreds or even thousands of dimensions

-- The curse of dimensionality - In [BGRS99,HAK00] it is reported that the ratio of $(Dmax_d Dmin_d)$ to $Dmin_d$ converges to zero with increasing dimensionality d - $Dmin_d$ = distance to the nearest neighbor in d dimensions - $Dmax_d$ = distance to the farthest neighbor in d dimensions
+- The curse of dimensionality (from a clustering perspective) - Ratio of $(Dmax_d Dmin_d)$ to $Dmin_d$ converges to zero with increasing dimensionality d (see e.g. [BGRS99,HAK00]) - Dmin_d = distance to the nearest neighbor in d dimensions - Dmax_d = distance to the farthest neighbor in d dimensions